 When CMS released drafts of the new OASIS-E data set in early 2022, many were very excited to see that M1730, which contains the PHQ-2 assessment, was leaving the OASIS data set.
-It did not take long for the excitement to fizzle out, as it was quickly discovered that M1730 is leaving the OASIS only to make room for D0150, where the new PHQ-2 to 9 will be housed.
+It did not take long for the excitement to fizzle out, as it was quickly discovered that M1730 was leaving the OASIS only to make room for D0150, where the new PHQ-2 to 9 is housed.
 So not only did the PHQ-2 move to a new section in the OASIS and get a new prefix, but it got a new name, and it more than tripled in size.
 Where previously the PHQ-2 contained 2 questions, the new PHQ-2 to 9 contains nine questions.
 Let’s break down what all this means.

 What is the OASIS E PHQ-2 to 9?